snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Jira cloud instance URL**: To connect to your Jira data, you need your organization's Jira instance URL.
 Your organization's Jira instance URL typically looks like `https://<your-organization-domain>.atlassian.net`.
-If you don't have an instance already, refer the [page](https://www.atlassian.com/software/jira) to create a test instance.
+If you don't have an instance already, refer to the [page](https://www.atlassian.com/software/jira) to create a test instance.
 - **Service Account**: To connect to Jira and allow the Microsoft Graph Connector to update issues regularly, you need a service account with the following permissions granted to it.

   | Permission name | Permission type | Required for |